-Unless you are a citizen, permanent resident or an existing long-term resident of Japan, you currently cannot enter Japan.
-If you are a family of a Japanese citizen or permanent resident, you might be able to enter on short term visa.
-Japan has also started allowing students and business visitors since March 2022.
+Previously, unless you are a citizen, permanent resident, or an existing long-term resident of Japan, you currently cannot enter Japan.
+If you are a family of a Japanese citizen or permanent resident, you might be able to enter on a short-term visa.
+Japan has also started allowing students and business visitors starting March 2022.

 How can I keep myself updated on the Japan border restriction?

-Aside of your local Japan embassy, you can join the Return to Japan Support Group on Facebook.
-This group contains thousands of people around the world who is interested in getting into Japan.
+Aside from your local Japan embassy, you can join the Return to Japan Support Group on Facebook.
+This group contains thousands of people around the world who are interested in getting into Japan.
 They are usually the fastest and most up-to-date in terms of border restrictions with crowdsourced information and news.